 - Robust systems and policies in place to protect your salon business.

-- A mega helpful website packed with personal and business online security advice.
+- A really helpful website packed with personal and business online security advice.

-Are your passwords leaving your salon or spa data exposed?
+Are your passwords leaving your salon’s data exposed?

-If you use any of these passwords for your salon booking system, e-mail accounts, website access or social media accounts then you need to think again.
+If you use any of these passwords for your salon booking system, e-mail accounts, website access or social media accounts then you need to change them.
+Quickly.